-Orleans Outdoor is located on Oak Orchard Road (Route 98) just north of Albion, New York.
-The shop is centrally located to the best western New York Great Lakes tributaries including the Oak Orchard River, Johnson Creek, Eighteen Mile Creek, Marsh Creek, Niagara River, and Genesee River.
+Oak Orchard Tackle & Lodge is located at 1764 Oak Orchard Road (Route 98) just north of Albion, New York (scroll down for map).
+The shop is centrally located to the best western New York Great Lakes tributaries including the Oak Orchard River, Johnson Creek, Sandy Creek, Eighteen Mile Creek (Burt), Marsh Creek, Niagara River, and Genesee River.
 Other unnamed tribs draw trout and salmon too.
-With the exception of the Niagara River, which is about an hour’s drive away, all the tributaries are an easy, short drive from .
-Because of the diversity of tribs to fish, there is always some productive water during the fall, winter or spring.
+Only the Niagara and Genesee Rivers require an hour drive or so, while all the tributaries are an easy, short drive from the shop and lodge.
+Because of the diversity of tribs to fish, there is almost always some productive water during the fall, winter or spring.

 Want to “hunt” huge Browns amid the spectacular Fall foliage and agreeable weather?
 Western New York tributaries, especially the Oak Orchard River, are renowned for World Class brown trout angling.
 Fair hooked King Salmon over 30 pounds will also test an angler’s tackle and mettle during the Fall season.

 The best salmon fishing in the upstream gravel reaches usually gets underway near the end of September -peaking through October and sometimes lasts into November.
 Cohos can extend the run even further.
 Angling for Brown Trout peaks at the end of October and through November, even lasting through December.
 With consistent flows, some browns even winter over in the tributaries.
 Steelhead, Rainbows and Atlantic Salmon can be caught throughout the Fall season and are an extra special thrill during this warm water season.